unChaz/sci-fi-5e/srd/equipment/magic_items.md

 While wearing this cloak, you can use an action to speak its command word.
 This turns the cloak into a pair of bat wings or bird wings on your back for 1 hour or until you repeat the command word as an action.
 The wings give you a flying speed of 60 feet.
 When they disappear, you can’t use them again for 1d12 hours.

-## Sentient Magic Items
+## Sentient Alien Artifacts

-Some magic items possess sentience and personality.
-Such an item might be possessed, haunted by the spirit of a previous owner, or self-aware thanks to the magic used to create it.
+Some alien artifacts possess sentience and personality.
+Such an item might be possessed, haunted by the spirit of a previous owner, or self-aware thanks to the tek used to create it.
 In any case, the item behaves like a character, complete with personality quirks, ideals, bonds, and sometimes flaws.
 A sentient item might be a cherished ally to its wielder or a continual thorn in the side.

 Most sentient items are weapons.
 Other kinds of items can manifest sentience, but consumable items such as potions and scrolls are never sentient.

-Sentient magic items function as NPCs under the GM’s control.
+Sentient alien artifacts function as NPCs under the GM’s control.
 Any activated property of the item is under the item’s control, not its wielder’s.
 As long as the wielder maintains a good relationship with the item, the wielder can access those properties normally.
 If the relationship is strained, the item can suppress its activated properties or even turn them against the wielder.

-### Creating Sentient Magic Items
+### Creating Sentient Alien Artifacts

-When you decide to make a magic item sentient, you create the item’s persona in the same way you would create an NPC, with a few exceptions described here.
+When you decide to make a alien artifact sentient, you create the item’s persona in the same way you would create an NPC, with a few exceptions described here.

 ### Abilities

-A sentient magic item has Intelligence, Wisdom, and Charisma scores.
+A sentient alien artifact has Intelligence, Wisdom, and Charisma scores.
 You can choose the item’s abilities or determine them randomly.
 To determine them randomly, roll 4d6 for each one, dropping the lowest roll and totaling the rest.

 ### Communication